MicrosoftDocs/power-automate-docs/articles/customapi-webhooks.md

  - Basic understanding of [webhooks](http://www.webhooks.org/).
  - Basic understanding of the [OpenAPI Specification](http://swagger.io/specification/) (Swagger).
  - A [GitHub](https://www.github.com) account.
- - The [sample Swagger JSON file](http://pwrappssamples.blob.core.windows.net/samples/githubWebhookSample.json) for this tutorial.
+ - The [sample OpenAPI JSON file](http://pwrappssamples.blob.core.windows.net/samples/githubWebhookSample.json) for this tutorial.

-## The Swagger file
+## The OpenAPI file

-Webhooks are implemented in Microsoft Flow as a type of [custom connector](./customapi-web-api-tutorial.md), so we'll need to provide a Swagger JSON file to define the shape of our webhook.
-The Swagger contains three definitions critical to making the webhook work:
+Webhooks are implemented in Microsoft Flow as a type of [custom connector](./customapi-web-api-tutorial.md), so we'll need to provide an OpenAPI JSON file to define the shape of our webhook.
+The OpenAPI contains three definitions critical to making the webhook work:

 1. Creating the webhook
 2. Defining the incoming hook request from the API (in this case, GitHub)